 Blasch Precision Ceramics has announced the appointment of Darren Bridges of Specialized Engineering Services Pty Limited as their exclusive representative in Oceania, covering Australia, New Zealand, Papua New Guinea and New Caledonia.

-Specialized Engineering Services in 2004.
+Bridges is a chemical engineer who joined Specialized Engineering Services in 2004.
 Prior to that he was the sulphuric acid plant manager at the Kalgoorlie nickel smelter.
 He has experience in plant operation, troubleshooting and plant turnaround planning and execution, all with a strong emphasis on safety.
 In his new role, he will focus on providing Blasch's innovative solutions for refractory applications in the petrochemical and refining, mining and power generation markets within this territory.
-Mosaic has named James 'Joc'